We are now a registered 18a Public Benefit Organisation!

 Her dedication allows her to fulfil her passion of being involved with the ARTS, and the gratification of seeing growth and development in the youth simply fuels her desire to continue.
 The satisfaction of being able to collaborate with organisations and volunteers sharing similar passion in specified arts fields is what makes the RAD Foundation dream an easy to live daily reality.

-Sydwell (aka Appel) and Antio.
+Sydwell (aka Appel), Mark and Antio.
 These amazing young men share their personal testimony and talents with our youth, and facilitate our projects including Drumline, dance, choir and drama.
 They also perform for schools, corporate groups and other events, sharing messages of anti-substance abuse, domestic violence and other life issues.
 More importantly, they give HOPE and INSPIRATION to their audiences with the #AWAM "Arts with a message".

 See what the guys are up to in their Ambassadors' Journal.